JaneliaSciComp/SongExplorer/README.md

 as before making sure that "annotated" is in `label types`.
 Then click on `annotated` in the `kind` pull-down menu and select one of your labels (e.g.
 `mel-` in `species` and `-pulse` in `word`).
-Scan through the visualized clusters by click on several points and looking at the snippets therein.
+Scan through the visualized clusters by clicking on several points and looking at the snippets therein.
 If you find an error, simply choose the correct label in one of the text boxes below and then double click on either the snippet itself or the corresponding gray box in the upper half of the wide context window.
 If you want to remove